Age-related macular degeneration (AMD) is the leading cause of legal adult blindness and severe visual impairment in developed countries.1

 Clear Vision is one of the leading all-natural, clinical-grade supplements, designed to work as part of a healthy diet and lifestyle to maintain optimal eye health.

-It contains six nutrients that have been recommended by the National Eye Institute to help reduce the risk of developing age-related Macular Degeneration (AMD).
+It contains several nutrients that have been recommended by the National Eye Institute to help reduce the risk of developing age-related Macular Degeneration (AMD).

 In addition to this, the ingredients in Clear Vision are clinically proven to support optimal eye health, improve vision sharpness, combat age-related vision loss, and protect against cataracts.